goggledefogger/react-share-links/README.md

 # Share Links

 An application for sharing links.
-Yes, really.
+Simple and sweet, don't worry about comments.

 ## Features